annhdev/react-markdown-simple/README.md

 The `MarkdownEditor` component provides a user-friendly interface for writing and previewing Markdown content.
 It includes features such as syntax highlighting, live preview, and toolbar options for common formatting actions.

 ## Features
-- Syntax Highlighting
+- Syntax Highlighting (Very simple)
 - Live Preview
 - Toolbar with Formatting Options
-- Customizable Themes
+- Customizable Themes and Fonts (Dark Mode Support)
 - Easy Integration with React Applications
+- Integration with Tailwind CSS or other CSS frameworks
+- Plugin System for Extending Functionality

 ## Quick Start